 The Clark County Historical Museum

-With a vast collection of significant treasures, the Clark County Historical Museum is an interesting place to visit.
+With a vast collection of treasures, the Clark County Historical Museum is an interesting place to visit.

 The Historic Slocum House